What is Vedic Meditation?

 “As you are, so you see.”

 People have long used meditation as a tool for expanding the mind.
-The state of the mind or our state of consciousness, determines our own unique reality.
+The quality of you mind informs the quality of your life.
+Our state of mind determines our own unique reality.
 Everything we experience in life is filtered through our individual lens of perception.
 What’s interesting is that our state of consciousness is not a finite, unchangeable thing.
 When we meditate consistently, over time we drop the underlying stresses that inhibit our full mental potential.
 Perception increases and the lens with which we experience the world begins to expand.

 The primary motivation for most things in life is greater happiness.
 It’s natural; the mind is geared to constantly seek it.
 When we meditate we give the mind an experience of inner fulfillment.
 Repeatedly experiencing this inner state begins to colour our outer experience.
 Many meditators report feeling happier and more fulfilled.